Urban Forest Management Strategy

 Objectives

-Council is going to prepare a draft Hunters Hill Urban Forest Strategy 2024.
-The key objectives of the Strategy will include:
+Council has prepared a draft Hunters Hill Urban Forest Strategy.
+The key objectives of the Strategy include:

 • proactive tree protection measures